 Islamic festival of Ramadan?

-The holy month of Ramadan is expected to begin from Thursday, 23 April in year 2019.
-The royal observatory located in London also shared the picture of first crescent New Moon for signifying the beginning of Ramadan.
+The holy month of Ramadan is expected to begin on Wed, Mar 22, 2023.
+The royal observatory located in London also shared the picture of the first crescent New Moon for signifying the beginning of Ramadan.

 Why do we celebrate Ramadan?